traksag/blaze/README.md

 * Integers are represented using two's complement representation and bitwise operations such as 'and', work as expected on signed integers.
 * Signed right shift works by sign extension.
-* Casting an integer to another unsigned or signed integer type works by reduction modulo the range of the target type.
+* Casting one integer type to another integer type works by modulo reduction to the range of the target type.
 * Several preprocessor macros and intrinsics must be available.
 These may give you compilation errors.
 * Floats and doubles are encoded as IEEE 754 binary32 and binary64 respectively.